ForEvolve/forevolve.github.io/_drafts/en/2022-06-30-learn-coding-with-dot-net-core-part-1.md

 ### Identifiers

-`System` is a **namespace**.
-A namespace allows us to organize elements of our programs hierarchically.
-You can see a namespace as a sort of directory.

 `Console` is a **static class** that exposes a few **methods**.
 A **class** is a sort of plan defining how to create an **object**.
 An **object** can be pretty much anything that we need and is a mandatory concept in an **object-oriented programming (OOP)** language like C#.